infinite-dao/openDS/README.md

             ]
         },
         "summary": [
-            "service 1 summary is always present also if results are available", "service 2 summary is always present also if results are available" ]
+            "service 1 summary is always present also if no results are available", "service 2 summary is always present also if no results are available" ]
     }
 }